bloominstituteoftechnology/ios-afternoon-project-memory-management/README.md

 ## Go Further

 If you finish early or want to push yourself, here are a few additional features you can implement:

-- Implement persistence using Core Data.
 - Add support for contacts having a photo.
 Does this effect memory usage as the app runs?
+- Add an option to export the contact information as a "contacts.CSV" file to disk (comma separated file)
+- Add an option to share a contact card using a CIQRCodeGenerator filter from Core Image (See [HackingWithSwift tutorial](https://www.hackingwithswift.com/example-code/media/how-to-create-a-qr-code)).
+- Implement persistence using Core Data.